MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-your-app-store.md

 Here you can upload your organization logo.
 The logo selected will appear in the Teams client in **Apps** > **Built for your tenant** page.

 When you select the **Choose a picture** option, you can upload the file of your choice.
 The logo should be 240x60, or it will be scaled to that size.
-It should be no larger than 5MB.
+It should be no larger than 5 MB.
 The supported formats are:

 - .svg
 - .png
 - .jpg

-The logo is shown in the top right corner of the tenant app catalog in the Teams store.
+The logo is shown in the top, right corner of the tenant app catalog in the Teams store.

 ## Customize your small logo